 Illinois CPA requirements

 Are you ready to earn your CPA license in Illinois?
 Your first step should always be to check the Illinois CPA requirements, because the Illinois Board of Accountancy will ultimately license you.
-This page serves as a resource for Illinois' CPA licensure requirements and is current as of June 2021.
+This page serves as a resource for Illinois' CPA licensure requirements and how to maintain your licensure with continued professional education (CPE).
 Always consult with Illinois' board of accountancy for the most current information.

 Getting a CPA in each state mandates different requirements for taking the CPA Exam.
 There is no residency requirement to take the CPA Exam in Illinois.
 In order to be eligible for the CPA Exam, candidates must meet the following education requirements.